Replicator#

 Additional Replicator instances must be supported by the current license key.
 Contact Plixer Technical Support for further details.

-Before deploying a headless appliance, it must first be registered on the main instance as follows:
+Before deploying a headless Replicator instance, it must first be registered on the admin instance as follows:

 View instructions